VinceVanna/ERISA-Recovery-Dev-Challenge-2025/README.md

   # If Editing CSS
   1. Open a new PowerShell
-  2. cd '/frontend/
+  2. cd ./frontend/
-  * Executing this command, TailwindCSS will watch for any CSS changes within the HTML
+  * By executing this command, TailwindCSS will watch for any CSS changes and update the HTML
   * -> ```npx tailwindcss -i .\css\tailwind.css -o .\static\css\output.css --watch --verbose```

   ## Using Base Command